YaleDHLab/stylegan2-helpers/README.md

 ### setup.sh

 Start here.
 This script sets up a Python virtual env and installs requirements.txt, and it clones a copy of StyleGAN 2.
 Currently we are using this [modified fork](https://github.com/ashirviskas/stylegan2.git) that adds features to resume training.
+Hopefully this will be merged into the official branch.

 Now you need to activate your virtual environment to use the rest of the scripts